Alderwood

 - Limited condo inventory: if freehold is not the right product, there are few options within the neighbourhood core

-- Etobicoke Creek floodplain: some properties near the creek corridor carry flood risk designation; buyers should check the TRCA Flood Plain Map Viewer before purchasing (note: the map is a generalized overview and is not a precise regulatory determination)
+- Etobicoke Creek floodplain: some properties near the creek corridor fall within TRCA's riverine floodplain mapping; buyers should check the TRCA Flood Plain Map Viewer before purchasing (the online viewer is a screening tool rather than a formal regulatory determination and does not depict every form of flooding)

 - Families who need freehold detached space and a yard at an accessible Etobicoke price point